 Members shall not have more than three unexcused absences from monthly meetings.
+NOTE: there is no such thing as an excused absence anymore - all absences fall under Article IV, Section I.

 (e) Elections

 The Administrative Guidelines provides general guidance for planning group elections.
 The following are procedures pertaining to the elections provisions of these by laws: